Abradshaw1/Prompt-Classification/README.md

 # Malicious Prompt-Classification
 ## Overview
-This project aims to build a synthetic dataset using policy documents in order to finetune and create a malicious prompt for few-shot prompt classificaiton.
+This project aims to build a synthetic dataset using policy documents in order to finetune and create a malicious prompt for few-shot prompt classification.
 The pipeline follows the structure:
 1. Extracts compliance-related words and phrases from **company policy documents**.
 2. Assigns **department labels** to extracted terms using **Legal-BERT**, **TF-IDF + spaCy**, and **SBERT**.
 3. Generates synthetic **malicious and non-malicious prompts** based on extracted phrases.
-4. Validates the generated prompts using **Legal-BERT** similarity scoring
+4. Validates the generated prompts using **Legal-BERT** similarity scoring.
+5. Removes nonsense prompts and changes generated labels with **rule-based classification**.

 ## Pipeline